SettRaziel/ruby_visualization/README.md

 ```

 ## Used version
-Written with Ruby 2.2.2
+Written with Ruby 2.2.2 - 2.2.4

 ## Tested
-* Linux: running with Ruby 2.2.2
+* Linux: running on Archlinux with Ruby > 2.2.2
 * Windows: not tested
 * MAC: not tested